 The fellowships offered within the Psychosocial Treatment Clinic provide the opportunity for advanced clinical training in clinical psychology.
 During the year-long fellowship, fellows conduct initial evaluations as well as on-going treatment.
-Treatment may include individual, group, and couples and family therapy.
+Treatment may include individual, group, couples and family therapy.

 Referrals to the Psychosocial Treatment Clinic include patients with a wide variety of diagnoses and problems.
-These include mood, anxiety, eating, and psychotic disorders, as well as personality disorders.
+These include mood, anxiety and eating disorders, as well as personality disorders.
+A small number of patients with psychotic disorders are also seen in this clinic.
 Fellows in the Psychosocial Treatment Clinic have the opportunity to gain both breadth and depth in evidence- based assessment and treatment.
 All fellows spend approximately half of their clinical time seeing patients in one of the emphasis areas listed below, with the remaining clinical time devoted to generalist training.
 Emphasis areas currently available within this fellowship include:

 - 1. Evidence-Based Treatment of Anxiety and Depression - 2.
 Dialectical Behavior Therapy - 3.
 Treatment of Eating Disorders - 4.
 Family and Couples Therapy - 5.
 Psychosocial Treatment of High-Performance Athletes - 6.
 OCD and Related Disorders - 7.
 PTSD Clinic - 8.
 CBT for Psychosis (mini rotation or major rotation) - 9.
-CBT for Insomnia (mini rotation or major rotation) - 10.
-Treatment of Substance Abuse Disorders (mini rotation) - 11.
-Confidential Support Team (mini rotation): helping students who have experienced sexual assault or relationship violence) - 12.
-THRIVE Clinic (mini rotation): focusing on LGBTQ+ individuals - 13.
-Adult Neurodiversity Clinic (mini-rotation): focusing on individuals who have an autism spectrum diagnosis - 14.
-SMHART Clinic: focusing on Asian-identifying individual
+Treatment of Substance Abuse Disorders (mini rotation) - 10.
+Confidential Support Team (mini rotation): helping students who have experienced sexual assault or relationship violence) - 11.
+THRIVE Clinic (mini rotation): focusing on LGBTQ+ individuals

-Fellows in the Psychosocial Treatment Clinic will receive supervision from a minimum of two departmental faculty, with one faculty member overseeing supervision of the fellow's area of emphasis, and a second faculty member overseeing the generalist training (and potentially a secondary emphasis area).
+Fellows in the Psychosocial Treatment Clinic will receive supervision from a minimum of two departmental faculty, with one faculty member overseeing supervision of the fellow's area of emphasis, and a second faculty member overseeing the generalist training (or secondary emphasis area).
 All fellows are also welcome to work with a member of the Adjunct Clinical Faculty to supplement the supervision they receive from internal faculty.